-The Governmental Fund - General Fund accounts for all or most of the Sheriff's general activities.
+Governmental Funds account for all of the Sheriff's general activities.
 This fund focuses on the sources, uses, and balances of current financial resources.
 Expendable assets are assigned to the Governmental Fund according to the purposes for which they may be used.
 Current liabilities are assigned to the fund from which they will be paid.
 The difference between a governmental fund's assets and liabilities is reported as fund balance.
 In general, fund balance represents the accumulated expendable resources which may be used to finance future period programs or operations of the Sheriff.
 The following describes the Sheriff's governmental fund: